Managing a self-employed IVA

 You can ask your IP to end your IVA early, but your creditors may add back interest and charges.
 Your credit file will still show the IVA for six years.

-If you’re struggling to keep up with payments or think the IVA isn’t right for you, talk to your IP as soon as you can – there may be better options.
+If you’re struggling to keep up with payments, talk to your IP as soon as you can – there may be better options.

 What if I have an emergency?